etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 ### Proposing and upvoting upgrades

-During a Proposal period, bakers can propose kernel or security updates by calling the `new_proposal` entrypoint of the appropriate governance contract, as in this example:
+During a Proposal period, bakers can propose kernel or security updates by calling the `new_proposal` entrypoint of the appropriate governance contract and passing the hash of their proposed kernel, as in this example, which uses `0x00927d...` as an example kernel hash:

 ```bash
 octez-client transfer 0 from my_wallet to KT1H5pCmFuhAwRExzNNrPQFKpunJx1yEVa6J \